Akuli/jou/doc/joutest.md

     - in TOML, use:
         - [DONE] `files`
         - `markdown.languages_to_test_as_jou`
-4. configure tests
+4. [DONE] configure tests
-    - walk through and apply each relevant TOML section
+    - [DONE] walk through and apply each relevant TOML section
     - this is where most of the validation should happen
 5. gather expected outputs
     - [DONE] read files and parse for comments